MCreator for Education and STEM workshops

 The system is called MCreator Link.
 It can be used to enhance the development experience.
 With MCreator Link, STEM workshops can connect Minecraft, programming, crafting and platforms such as Arduino and Raspberry Pi in one great learning experience for kids and students.

-If you would like to use MCreator as a part of your course, summer camp or a STEM workshop, don't hesitate to contact us!
-We can deal to promote your workshop or camp, give you tips or ideas, and help you with understanding MCreator's functions that can be used for educational purposes.
+If you would like to use MCreator as a part of your course, summer camp, or a STEM workshop, don't hesitate to contact us for tips and info.